Industry

 Top Innovations of India10

-A selection rate of approximately 0.4% makes Innopreneurs one of the most selective grassroots innovation programmes in India.
-The programme explicitly focuses on problem-solution fit and market thinking, not just on technological novelty — which is why its alumni span sectors from AI and SaaS to agriculture, defence tech, health, and sustainability.
+A selection rate of about 0.4% makes Innopreneurs one of the most picky grassroots innovation programmes in India.
+The programme cares about problem-solution fit and market thinking, not just new tech.
+That is why its alumni span sectors from AI and SaaS to farming, defence tech, health, and sustainability.

 What Innopreneurs evaluates